raspberrypilearning/cd-sebento-scratch-1/en/step_9.md

 Of course, you’ve just added an `if... then`{:class="blockcontrol"} with no 'then'.

-You can make the fish vanish, as if the shark ate it by using the `hide`{:class="blocklooks"} block.
+You can make the mosquito vanish, as if the parrot ate it by using the `hide`{:class="blocklooks"} block.

 + Find the `hide`{:class="blocklooks"} block in **looks** and put it inside the `if... then`{:class="blockcontrol"}.